Core Concepts

 Introduction to Krypton

-Stationed in the non-metals category of the periodic table sits the colorless element Krypton.
-It is categorized as a noble gas and can be found in group 18.
-Not only is the element colorless it also does not contain an odor.
+Stationed in the non-metals category of the periodic table sits the element krypton.
+Found in Group 18, It is categorized as a noble gas.
+Not only is this element colorless, but it also does not contain an odor.

 - Kr is commonly used as a commercial filling gas for energy-saving fluorescent lights.